Open Actively Recruiting

 - Patients must have a malignant solid tumor with a pathogenic inactivating TSC1 or TSC2

 alteration.
-Genetic alterations should be identified in tumor tissue using NGS (ie,
+Genetic alterations should be identified using NGS in tumor tissue or

 - Patients will be enrolled after the central evaluation of NGS report confirms eligibility.